-Some Peek in the Stacks blog posts are authored by CSUN students who work in Special Collections and Archives in the Oviatt Library.
+Some Peek in the Stacks blog posts are authored by CSUN students who work in Special Collections and Archives.
 This week's post was written by Jared Hevrdejs, a student assistant in the International Guitar Research Archives.
 Jared is an senior majoring in Guitar Performance.

 Playing the classical guitar is an art that many people appreciate and enjoy.
 An often overlooked but equally important art form is the building of the guitar itself.
 The craft of making string instruments, or lutherie, requires extensive knowledge of the many properties of wood and the ability to utilize and manipulate different types to best enhance the guitar’s sound.
 There are several books held in Special Collections and Archives that focus on luthiers and guitar making, such as Classic Guitar Construction by Irving Sloane, Guitarmaking, Tradition and Technology by William R. Cumpiano and Jonathan D. Natelson, and Classic Guitar Making by Arthur E. Overholtzer

 The best woods for guitar building, regardless of species, should be close-grained, seasoned, and unblemished.
 The tone of the notes produced is mostly dictated by the top of the guitar, whereas the back and sides provide the resonance of the notes.
 Softer woods like spruce, pine, and cedar, are used for the top to achieve a warmer sound, and harder woods like Brazilian/Indian rosewood and maple are used for the back and sides for greater resonance.
 Ebony is used for the fretboard, due to its lack of grain, and maple is used frequently for the neck because it is able to withstand high tension.